How to Prevent Spoofing?

 That’s why it is good to report and block these numbers.
 It helps indirectly prevent website spoofing for others by adding them to the spam list.

 Never open suspicious attachments irrespective of the known or unknown sender’s email ID.
 They may contain malware that can infect computer networks or servers.
 In the worst case, hackers can acquire sensitive information or data.
 For email spoofing prevention, check the file’s extension, and if it looks unfamiliar, don’t open it.
+You can also consider alternative methods that are less prone to hacker attacks – for example, here you can check how to fax from iPhone.

 How to Protect Against Spoofing